 Securities Offered.
-The Fund engages in a continuous offering of shares of beneficial interest of the Fund, including Class M shares.
+The Fund engages in a continuous offering of shares of beneficial interest of the Fund, including Class F shares.
 The Fund is authorized as a Delaware statutory trust to issue an unlimited number of shares.
 The Fund is offering to sell, through its distributor, ALPS Distributors, Inc. (the "Distributor"), under the terms of this prospectus, an unlimited number of shares of beneficial interest, at net asset value plus the applicable sales load, if any.
-As of July 31, 2023, the Fund's net asset value per Class M share was \$21.66.
-As of July 31, 2023, there were 4,431 Class M shares outstanding.
-The Fund offers its Class M shares through certain financial intermediaries.
-The Fund offers Class A, Class C, Class I, Class L and Class F shares through separate prospectuses.
-The minimum initial investment for Class M shares is \$25,000.
-The Fund reserves the right to waive the investment minimum.
+As of July 31, 2023, the Fund's net asset value per Class F share was \$21.66.
+As of July 31, 2023, there were 683,098 Class F shares outstanding.
+Class F shares are not subject to sales loads.
+The Fund offers Class A, Class C, Class I, Class L and Class M shares through separate prospectuses.

+Class F shares are no longer offered except for reinvestment of dividends.
 In addition, certain institutions (including banks, trust companies, brokers and investment advisers) may be authorized to accept, on behalf of the Fund, purchase and exchange orders and repurchase requests placed by or on behalf of their customers, and if approved by the Fund, may designate other financial intermediaries to accept such orders.
-Neither the Fund nor the Distributor imposes an initial sales charge on Class M shares.
-If you buy Class M shares through certain financial intermediaries, the intermediary may directly charge you transaction or other fees in such amount as they may determine.
-Please consult your financial firm for additional information.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use its best efforts to solicit orders for the sale of the shares.
 Monies received will be invested promptly.
 During the continuous offering, shares will be sold at the net asset value of the Fund next determined.
 See "Plan of Distribution."
 The Fund's continuous offering is expected to continue in reliance on Rule 415 under the Securities Act of 1933, as amended.